nitin-dhevar/86-no-more-frontend/CONTRIBUTING.md

   <li><a href="#section3">Pull Requests</a></li>

 </ul>

-## How can I contribute?
 <h3 id="section1"> Reporting bugs</h3>
-<p>This section guides you through submitting a bug report for 86 No More. </p>
+<p>This section guides you through submitting a bug report for 86-No-More. </p>

+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.
 When you are creating a bug report, please include as many details as possible to understand the issue.

+Before Submitting A Bug Report
+-Check the debugging guide
+-Check the FAQs on the forum for a list of common questions and problems.
+-Determine which repository the problem should be reported in.
+-Perform a cursory search to see if the problem has already been reported.

   <b>How Do I Submit A Bug Report?</b>
   Bugs are tracked as GitHub issues.
 After you've determined which repository your bug is related to, create an issue on that repository.
   Explain the problem and include additional details to help maintainers reproduce the problem:
   <ul>
   <li><b>Use a clear and descriptive title</b> for the issue to identify the problem.</li>
   <li><b>Provide specific examples to demonstrate the steps.</b> Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.</li>
   <li><b>If the problem is related to performance or memory.</b></li>
     <li><b>If the problem wasn't triggered by a specific action</b>, describe what you were doing before the problem happened and share more information using the guidelines below.</li>
   </ul>

 <h3 id="section2"> Suggesting Enhancements</h3>
-This section guides you through submitting a suggestion for 86 No More, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting a suggestion for 86-No-More, including completely new features and minor improvements to existing functionality.

-Enhancement suggestions are tracked as GitHub issues.
+-Enhancement suggestions are tracked as GitHub issues.
-After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.\
+-After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the information like title, step-by-step description, specific examples.
-Giving more detailed information will help us understand the suggestion better.
+-Giving more detailed information will help us understand the suggestion better.
 #### Provide details like
 1) What is the enhancement?
 2) Suggestions to implement the enhancement

 <h3 id="section3"> Pull Requests</h3>

 The process described here has several goals:

-- Maintain 86 No More quality
+- Maintain 86-No-More quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible 86 No More
+- Engage the community in working toward the best possible 86-No-More
-- Enable a sustainable system for 86 No More's maintainers to review contributions
+- Enable a sustainable system for 86-No-More's maintainers to review contributions